jlamborn324/slogan-maker/README.md

 # slogan-maker
 My favorite class project adapted to be much more.
 Using data files of social media posts, I have created a program that provides a semi-realistic slogan from a given acronym.
 An external tokenizer class is being used to seperate each tweet into a collection of tokens.
 These tokens are used to create a list of [bigrams](https://en.wikipedia.org/wiki/Bigram), which are in turn used to construct slogans based on a given acronym that somewhat resemble real speech.
-# Try It Yourself!

-If you wish to try out the software, you can clone it to your local machine.
-Use the `javac -encoding utf8 MainGUI.java` command to compile, and `java MainGUI` to run the program
 ## Next Steps

 While this code runs, there are improvements that I envision.